ktpstudsteak/CIT252/week11/Sets.md

 Sets cannot have duplicates, and if any are inputted, it will automatically remove duplicates.

+Sets compare their items using *hashing*.

 Remember, sets are **unordered**,  **unindexed**, and **unchangeable**.
 <br />

 ## Set use cases
 If you have multiple items you need to store without having to care about order, use a set.

 ![Python Set Picture](https://static.thegeekstuff.com/wp-content/uploads/2019/04/python-set.png)

 <br />

+## Performance
+Because sets hash their items when comparing, it is extremely efficiant and has a BigO of O(1).

 ## Examples